Hero Background

 • Planning & Design: 3–6 weeks

-• Selections & Ordering Materials: 2–6 weeks (depending on lead times)
+• Selections & Ordering Materials: 2–6 weeks (lead times vary)

 • Demo & Rough Work (Framing, Plumbing, Electrical): 1–3 weeks